 Driving transparency for better development results

-Publish What You Fund is embarking on a new initiative aimed at working collaboratively with Development Finance Institutions (DFIs) and other stakeholders to increase the transparency of DFIs.
-Through this 2 ½ year project, funded by the Bill & Melinda Gates Foundation, we are looking at the use of public money by DFIs to meet global development goals.
-As more and more development aid is channelled through private institutions, we will use an evidenced-based, multi-stakeholder approach to advocate for greater transparency and accountability of DFIs.
+In November 2019, Publish What You Fund embarked on a new initiative aimed at working collaboratively with Development Finance Institutions (DFIs) and other stakeholders to increase the transparency of DFIs.
+Through this multi-year project, funded by the Bill & Melinda Gates Foundation, we have been looking at the use of public money by DFIs to meet global development goals.
+As more and more public funding is channelled through private institutions, we are using an evidenced-based, multi-stakeholder approach to advocate for greater transparency and accountability of DFIs.

 Greater transparency can start to lay the foundation for more informed decision making, more accountability and better allocation of resources, including information to assess the development impact of and learnings from DFI investments.